mtalexan/i3wm/README.md

 sudo apt-get install libi3ipc-glib

-And some development header dependencies: sudo apt-get install libjson-glib-dev libglib2.0-dev libxcb1-dev libxcb-keysyms1-dev
+And some development header dependencies: sudo apt-get install libjson-glib-dev libglib2.0-dev libxcb1-dev libxcb-keysyms1-dev xorg-dev

 It's configured via the src/config.h file.
 An pre-configured one prefering home-row keys, a better font, and the Return key for exiting without selection is provided as i3-easyfocus-config.h that can be copied: